18Aswin/NewsCorner/README.md

 ## Getting NewsAPI Access

-To use NewsWeb, you need to sign up for a free API key from [NewsAPI](https://newsapi.org/).
+To use NewsCorner, you need to sign up for a free API key from [NewsAPI](https://newsapi.org/).
 Once you have obtained your API key, replace `YOUR_API_KEY` in the `scripts/news.js` file with your actual API key.

 ```javascript
 const apiKey = 'YOUR_API_KEY';